aschandarei/QuizForAndroid/README.md

 The app calculates achieved scores and percentage after every answered question (press of button Next)

-Cheating is possible.
+Cheating is possible if enabled in the quiz.json.
 Button Reveal will show which answers are correct.

 Button Back allows to go one question back - while resetting the achieved points for that question.